-How does it offer protection?
+How does Professional Indemnity Policy offer protection?

-Clients unhappy with a service or advice may levy varied typed of claims; which professionals require to protect themselves from; by taking the right professional indemnity insurance policy.
+Clients unhappy with a service or advice may levy varied types of claims; which professionals require to protect themselves from; by taking the right professional indemnity insurance policy.
 The different areas where one needs to be careful include-

 - Misplaced data – where someone may have lost important paperwork; documents or data belonging to a client

-- Carelessness – where one has been careless or has violated duty of care to the client
+- Carelessness – where one has been careless or has violated the duty of care to the client

-- Intellectual Property (IP) – where one may have by mistake infringed copyright, trademarks or other types of IP owned by other businesses or individuals
+- Intellectual Property (IP) – where one may have by mistake infringed copyright, trademarks, or other types of IP owned by other businesses or individuals

 - Offense – where one may have produced or used material about other organizations, which might have offended the business